 Bring Your Own Device (BYOD) - WPD does not maintain a BYOD policy, but may authorize access of corporate email through personal devices.
-Other system access or conducting of WPD business on a personal device is prohibited without the approval of the immediate supervisor and AIE.
+Other system access or conducting of WPD business on a personal device is prohibited without the approval of the immediate supervisor and IT managed service provider.